Atlanta Dog Bite Lawyer

 Georgia is a “comparative negligence” state when it comes to personal injury claims.
 This most commonly comes up in conversations about car accidents, but it also applies in other situations, including dog bites.
 If you are found to be more than 49% at fault for your injuries, then the other party or their insurance company doesn’t have to pay any damages.

 With auto accidents, victims and insurance companies often argue about who caused the accident.
 In a dog bite situation, the owner may claim that it’s your fault because you were provoking the animal in some way.
 Another possible situation of comparative negligence is if you were trespassing or ignored warning signs when you were bitten.
 The court might find that you were mostly at fault for being on the property in the first place.
-So if your neighbor has signs up that say, “Beware of dog,” and “No trespassing,” and a piece of your lawn furniture gets blown into their yard by the wind, it’s probably best not to get it yourself.
+So, if your neighbor has signs saying “Beware of dog” and “No trespassing,” and a piece of your lawn furniture is blown into their yard by the wind, it’s probably wiser not to retrieve it yourself.
 Instead, try calling your neighbor and asking if they can bring it over, or if they can bring their dog inside long enough for you to get it.
 If you are given permission to enter their yard and the dog bites you, it is more likely the court will find the neighbor was at fault.

 What If You Get Bitten By a Dog While Working On Someone’s Property?